bryantgunaman/MinecraftZombieKillerRL/index.md

 **Milestone 3 (Ambitious):**

-1) Be able to build weapons and gather resources at day time
+1) Be able to build weapons and gather resources at day time to prepare against surviving against zombies at night
-2) Survive against zombies at night by using the resources gathered at day time

 ```